openwdl/wdl/SPEC.md

 An `Object` is an unordered associative array of name-value pairs, where values may be of any type and are not defined explicitly.

-An `Object` can be initialized using syntax similar to a struct literal, except that the `object` keyword is used in place of the `Struct` name.
+An `Object` can be initialized using an object literal value, which begins with the `object` keyword followed by a comma-separated list of name-value pairs in braces (`{}`), where name-value pairs are delimited by `:`.
+The member names in an object literal are not quoted.
 The value of a specific member of an `Object` value can be accessed by placing a `.` followed by the member name after the identifier.

 <details>
 <summary>